remeda/remeda/docs/src/content/mapping/lodash/forEachRight.md

   objects.
-- The order in which object properties are iterated over is well-defined, but might not be the order you expect ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in#description)); nevertheless, [`entries`](/docs#entries) maintains the same order, and could be used to replicate `forEachObj`.
+- The order in which object properties are iterated over is well-defined, but might not be the order you expect ([MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...in#description)); nevertheless, [`entries`](/docs#entries) maintains the same order, and could be used to replicate `forEachRight`.
 - If the native solution doesn't suffice please open an issue at Remeda's GitHub project so we can learn about your use-case.